John Cale in liverpool

 Performing at his daughter's wedding

-He performs (I Keep A) Close Watch on piano at the wedding of his daughter Eden with Jack Levinson on June 10 in New Canaan, Connecticut.
+He performs (I Keep A) Close Watch on piano at the wedding of his daughter Eden with Jack Levinson on June 10 at the groom's family home in New Canaan, Connecticut.

 Grammy Salute to Music Legends in New York